September 10, 2025

 - Better Growth and Export – Consistent and high-quality products, along with an increase in quantity, are essential for better growth and export to other countries.

-- Cost-effective Feed – Experts believe that 60 – 70% of variable cost is attributed to feed.
+- Cost-effective Feed – Experts believe that 60–70% of variable costs are attributed to feed.
 Thus, solutions that provide cost-effective feed can help the fish farming sector.

-It is necessary that these challenges be overcome to boost production rates, improve quality, provide better income, and increase the country’s growth.
+It is necessary to overcome these challenges to boost production rates, improve quality, provide better income, and increase the country’s growth.

 With innovative fish farming solutions and by embracing the latest technologies, the people in Myanmar have a huge income potential through aquaculture.